 The multiplayer is also loads of fun, with plenty of crashes.
-The best bit of though?
-You can also the drive the mad turbo era cars of the 80’s and 90’s.
+The best part, though?
+You can also drive the mad turbo era cars of the 80’s and 90’s.

 Intimidated by the F1 series?
 You can pick up the older version of this game, F1 2012.
 That game is friendlier for beginners, cheaper, and almost arcade-like by comparison.
 See it action here.

 A Good Match for: Gamers wanting a challenging, yet realistic experience.
 And F1 fans of course.

 If you are familiar with the words Ken Block, gymkhana or rally, this is the game for you.
 Dirt 3 is a contemporary take on rally games.
 Rally purists were disappointed, as it simply wasn’t as good as previous editions (read: Colin McRae Rally).
 Still, this game is perfect if you simply want to have lots of fun racing in the dirt.

 Dirt 3 is what you would get if you crossed Tony Hawks Pro Skater with rally.
 The game encourages you to pull off magnificent stunts in cars plastered with logos and lets you watch it all again in delicious slo-mo.
 To be completely fair, Dirt 3 does offer a number of racing modes, and yes, rally as well.
 But really, the highlight is the gymkhana challenges and the breathtaking rallycross races.
 Dirt 3 is nowhere near as serious as the Formula 1 games but is still damn entertaining.
 See it action here.

 And in case you haven’t paid attention, the 4 racing games listed so far were all developed by Feral Interactive, and they all work great on Mac OS X.

 A Good Match for: Fans of rally racing, but also those who want a racing game that doesn’t require hours to master.